e-gov/TARA-Doku/TechnicalSpecification.md

 1 The user uses a client application providing an e-service

-- the user may be Estonian or a foreigner;
+- The user may be either Estonian or a foreigner.
-- a screen with a ‘Log in’ or an equivalent button is displayed to the user;
+- A screen with a ‘Log in’ or an equivalent button is displayed to the user;
-- the user clicks ‘Log in’.
+- The user clicks ‘Log in’.

-2 The client application redirects the user to the TARA service (by browser redirection)
+2 The client application redirects the user to the TARA service (via a browser redirect)

-- authentication request in the redirection URL.
+- The redirect URL contains an authentication request.

 3 The authentication method selection screen is displayed to the user.
 Here, the user can:

-- choose authentication by ID-card (step 4)
+- Choose authentication by ID-card (step 4).
-- choose authentication by Mobile-ID (step 5)
+- Choose authentication by Mobile-ID (step 5).
-- choose authentication by Smart-ID (step 6)
+- Choose authentication by Smart-ID (step 6).
-- choose authentication by EU eID (cross-border) (step 7)
+- Choose authentication by EU eID (cross-border) (step 7).
-- return to the client application.
+- Return to the client application.

 4 ID-card authentication

+- The user inserts the ID-card and clicks the “Continue” button.
-- information about the authentication certificate is displayed to the user (it may be required to select correct certificate)
+- Information about the authentication certificate is displayed to the user (the user may need to select a certificate).
-- the user enters PIN1
+- The user enters the PIN1 code.
-- in case of a successful authentication, move to step 8; in case of an error, to step 9.
+- Upon successful authentication, proceed to step 8; in case of an error, proceed to step 9.

 5 Mobile-ID authentication

-- the user enters their mobile phone number and personal identification code
+- The user enters their mobile phone number and personal identification code and clicks the “Continue” button.
-- a verification code is displayed on the user’s mobile device
+- A verification code is displayed to the user, which must match the code shown on the mobile device.
-- waiting for confirmation
+- The user enters the PIN1 code in the Mobile-ID application.
-- in case of a successful authentication, move to step 8; in case of an error, to step 9.
+- Upon successful authentication, proceed to step 8; in case of an error, proceed to step 9.

 6 Smart-ID authentication

-- the user enters an Estonian personal identification code
+- On a computer, a QR code is displayed to the user after clicking the “Continue” button.
+The user scans the QR code using the Smart-ID application.
-- a verification code is displayed on the user’s mobile device
+- On a mobile device, the Smart-ID application opens automatically after clicking the “Continue” button.
+Alternatively, the user can select “Show QR code” to display the QR code on the mobile device as well.
-- waiting for confirmation
+- The user enters the PIN1 code in the Smart-ID application.
-- in case of a successful authentication, move to step 8; in case of an error, to step 9.
+- Upon successful authentication, proceed to step 8; in case of an error, proceed to step 9.

 7 EU eID (cross-border) authentication

-- the user selects the target country
+- The user selects the target country.
-- the user is redirected to the authentication service of the foreign country through the eIDAS infrastructure
+- The user is redirected via the eIDAS infrastructure to the foreign country’s authentication service.
-- the user authenticates themselves by using the means of authentication of the foreign country
+- The user authenticates using the foreign country’s authentication means.
-- in case of a successful authentication (and if the level of the means of authentication of the foreign country is sufficient), move to step 8
-- in case of an error, move to step 9.
+- Upon successful authentication (and if the level of the means of authentication of the foreign country is sufficient), proceed to step 8; in case of an error, proceed to step 9.

 NB!
 For EU eID authentication, it is possible to choose the target country in the interfaced client and specify it in the authentication request.
 This will allow the user to skip TARA user interface and be directed to the specified country's authentication service.
 If the authentication was successful and the means of authentication has a sufficient level of assurance, move to step 8.

 8 Authenticated user

-- is redirected back to the client application
+- The user is redirected back to the client application.
-- the client application requests the identity token from the TARA server
+- The client application requests the identity token from the TARA server.
-- the _identity token_ is a signed certificate confirming successful authentication
+- The identity token is a signed proof of successful authentication.
-- the identity token includes the user’s data (attributes) which were identified in the course of authentication
+- The identity token contains the user data (attributes) identified during authentication.
-- the client application notifies the user of successful login in an appropriate manner.
+- The client application appropriately informs that the login was successful.

-9 From the error message screen:

-- the user can return to the selection of the authentication method
-- and try again, by using a different authentication method, if desired
+9 In Case of an Error

+- An error message page is displayed to the user.
-- or terminate the authentication process and return to the client application.
+- From the error page, the user can return to the authentication method selection to try another authentication method or cancel the authentication and return to the client application.

-10 The user can also:

-- obtain further information about the service of TARA.

 ## 3 Authentication flow from the technical perspective